-- The purpose of making a wholly-owned subsidiary is to diversify the business operations of the company and create a separate channel to run it.
+The purpose of making a wholly-owned subsidiary is to diversify the company’s business operations and create a separate channel to run it.

-- Since it is a 100% holding, all the funds infused in the subsidiary is of the parent company and they are free to decide about the future prospects as well.
+Since it is a 100% holding, all the funds infused in the subsidiary are of the parent company, and they are free to decide about the prospects as well.

 - Starbucks company Japan is a wholly-owned subsidiary of the Starbucks group.

 - The Walt Disney Company holds 100% of the share capital of Marvel entertainment and EDL Holdings.